Trustee in Bankruptcy cases with Investment Properties

 If the bankrupt has surplus income above his/her needs and those of his/her dependants, they may be required to make contributions to their creditors for up to three years.

 The trustee may also claim any property acquired by the bankrupt for as long as the bankrupt remains undischarged from his bankruptcy, such as assets left to him in a will.
 Such acquisitions will be realised for the benefit of creditors.

 - The Bankruptcy Order

 Bankruptcy proceedings start with the making of a bankruptcy order by the court.
 Immediately on the making of the order an official called the Official Receiver takes over control of the bankrupt’s estate pending the appointment of a trustee.

-The Official Receiver is an officer of the court and a member of the Insolvency Service, an executive agency within the Department of Business Innovation and Skills (BIS).
+The Official Receiver is an officer of the court and a member of the Insolvency Service, an executive agency within the Department for Business, Energy and Industrial Strategy.
 Where there are significant assets an insolvency practitioner will usually be appointed to act as trustee, either by a meeting of creditors or by the Secretary of State.
 Where no insolvency practitioner is appointed, or where there is a vacancy in the office of trustee, the Official Receiver acts as trustee.

 - The Creditors

 An application for a bankruptcy order may be made by any creditor owed more than £750, or by the individual himself.